 - April, 2022, carbon tax costs: $2.6289087/GJ

-Find below the estimated fuel charge rates for Alberta over the next four fiscal years.
+Find below the estimated fuel charge rates for Alberta until 2030.

 How does the carbon tax rebate work in Alberta?

-The carbon tax rebate in Alberta will work similarly as in the other provinces with a federally imposed carbon tax.
-However, the first rebate payment claimed by Albertans will account for a 15-month period: Three months in 2020 (January to March) and 12 months (April 2020-March 2021).
+The carbon tax rebate in Alberta works similarly as in the other provinces with a federally imposed carbon tax.
+However, the first rebate payment claimed by Albertans accounted for a 15-month period: Three months in 2020 (January to March) and 12 months (April 2020-March 2021).

 For 2021 and 2022, the current carbon tax rebates projections for Alberta are as follows.